starredjaco/writeups/pwn/hxp2025/h_wix_p/README.md

 7:  00                      .byte 0x0
 ```

-- Another approach we found that involved patching the kernel was instead of zeroing out after the byte `66`, we would zero out from `b8` so the instruction instead of being `CMP word ptr [EAX + 0x2124],0x0` would do the comparation with `CMP word ptr [EAX],0x0`.
+- Another approach we found that involved patching the kernel was instead of zeroing out after the byte `66`, we would zero out from `b8` so the instruction instead of being `CMP word ptr [EAX + 0x2124],0x0` would do the comparison with `CMP word ptr [EAX],0x0`.
 Remember EAX here is always `current` and looking at GDB it would always point to NULL data at its first field.

-- This approaches worked consistently to achieve LPE on the remote instance.
+- These approaches worked consistently to achieve LPE on the remote instance.

 ```c